 Better late than never.
 The transition to college can provide a natural impetus to raise the topic of drinking and drug use if you've never discussed it before.
 In college, your child will most likely be exposed to frequent opportunities to drink, as well as opportunities to try various drugs for the first time.
 Even if you suspect or know that your child has already been drinking during high school, it is important to prepare them for these experiences so that they know what to do when the opportunity presents itself.

 As you prepare your child for all the changes that will occur when they start college, send a clear message that you expect your child to avoid drinking and drug use during college.
-This does not make you naïve-this makes you a good parent.
-Research has consistently shown that parents' beliefs, values, and norms about alcohol have the biggest influence on reducing their child's risk for drinking and alcohol-related problems-even during late adolescence.7
+This does not make you naïve-this makes you a good family member.
+Research has consistently shown that family's beliefs, values, and norms about alcohol have the biggest influence on reducing their child's risk for drinking and alcohol-related problems-even during late adolescence.7

 By all means, talk about the serious harms to self and others that can result from excessive drinking (i.e., DUI, blacking out, injury, victimization, alcohol poisoning, and even death), but also recognize that these consequences might not deter your child from drinking because young people tend to think that they are "invincible" and can't picture such serious things ever happening to them.
 Therefore, you should also talk about the less severe, but much more common, consequences of drinking, such as doing stupid things while they are drunk that lead to humiliation, painful misunderstandings, social rejection, or a bad reputation.
 Another strategy is to engage your child in an honest dialogue about their goals and expectations for what they want to accomplish while they are in college.
 Many students look back on their college years with regret and recognize that excessive drinking was a bad influence that interfered with their ability to achieve their goals.